wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/observability.md

 </tr>
 <tr class="odd">
 <td>HTTP state</td>
 <td><p>Listed below are the state changes that a message goes through when it flows through the ESB, and when the message flows between the ESB and external clients.
 Typically, a new log entry is generated for each of the states.
 However, there can be two separate log entries created for one particular state (e xcept for BACKEND LATENCY and ROUND-TRIP LATENCY) depending on whether the message is being read or written.
-You can identify the two separate log entries from the <a href="#WorkingwithObservability-ConnectionURL">connection URL</a> explained above.</p>
+You can identify the two separate log entries from the <a href="#connection-url">connection URL</a> explained above.</p>
 <ul>
 <li><strong>REQUEST_HEAD:</strong> All HTTP headers in the incoming request are being read/or being written to the backend.</li>
 <li><strong>REQUEST_BODY</strong> : The body of the incoming request is being read/or being written to the backend.</li>